 Grain Free Waffle Brownies in 5 Minutes or Less!

 2 Tbsp coconut flour

 2.5 Tbsp coconut oil (I melted 3 T, but some was left in the pan I melted it in)

-2 Tbsp cocoa powder (I used unprocessed unsweetened cacao powder this time… but Hershey’s Special Dark makes this taste most like “normal” brownies)
+2 Tbsp cocoa powder (I used unprocessed unsweetened cacao powder this time… but stick with regular unsweetened cocoa powder to make this taste most like “normal” brownies)

 Heat the waffle iron on high.
 Mix all ingredients well except the coconut oil.
 While you’re mixing, melt the coconut oil.
 Add the oil to the batter, and mix well.
 Once the dough forms (it will be oily!), make your brownies by rolling them into balls and then smooshing them a bit (they won’t change shape too much in the waffle iron except to get the waffle marks).
-Once the waffle iron is heated, butter the waffle iron with salted butter (I use Kerrygold—just take the brick of butter and rub it on the hot waffle iron…be careful!).
-Add the brownies to the waffle iron in the middle spaces (avoid the waffle separation lines), close the lid and wait 10 seconds.
+Once the waffle iron is heated, add the brownies to the waffle iron in the middle spaces (avoid the waffle separation lines), close the lid and wait 10 seconds.
 Remove the brownies and eat them!
 If you keep them in there too long, they will get dry (a little under done is way better than overdone!).
 Depending on the temp of your waffle iron, you’ll need to adjust the time.
 Remove them by sliding a fork underneath.
 Be careful—it’s really hot!
 They should not stick at all due to the coconut oil content.

 The number of brownies this makes is determined by how big you make them—Generally, I get 5 brownies, and I’ll admit I ate them all for breakfast one day, but it probably should serve two people!